NicusorN5/NicusorN5/README.md

 | Stride (contributor)|A game engine written almost entirely in C#, with focus on realistic rendering and VR.
 I contributed by fixing a bug in the FBX animation importer. |C++, C#, SDSL| [Link](https://github.com/stride3d/stride) |

 ## Archived projects
-These are projects that I either consider completed, or projects I have abandoned.
+These are projects that I consider completed.

 | | Description | State | Languages | Repository |
 |--|--|--|--|--|